supplefrog/EqualizerAPO-Configurator/README.md

 # EqualizerAPO-Configurator
-A PowerShell script to simplify changing the EqualizerAPO config for a Virtual Audio Cable device
+A nifty PowerShell script for modifying the EqualizerAPO config for a Virtual Audio Cable device